Neuronal-Oscillations/group-handbook/docs/data_storage_and_processing/using_vscode.md

 ### 1. Setup System Environment and Mamba Environment

 Follow `first_steps` to set up the system environment correctly.

-Follw `setup_environment` to see how you set up a new environment.
+Follw `setup_mamba_environment` to see how you set up a new mamba environment.

 ### 2. Submit VSCode job